SkyTruth/cerulean-cloud/README.md

 For each of these deployments there exists a configuration directory that includes a YAML configuration file per stage / stack (named with the stage name itself i.e. `Pulumi.test.yaml`, `Pulumi.staging.yaml`, `Pulumi.production.yaml`).
 These files include configuration that is stage / stack specific, such as deployment regions, usernames and passwords for external services, etc. They should be managed using the Pulumi CLI (`pulumi config set someparam`) but can also be edited directly.

+__Initial deployment__

+If you are deploying a completely new stack, make sure to create matching configuration files in `cerulean-cloud-images` and `cerulean-cloud`, with matching stack names.
+In addition, specifically for the tifeatures deployment, since the database is empty when a stack is deployed for the first time (alembic migrations occur after the initial migration), if you want to access `tifeatures` after this initial deployment make sure to poll the `/register` endpoint of the resulting URL in order to correctly load the tables (i.e. `curl https://some-tifeatures-url.app/register`).
+For any deployments after the first one, this is not required.
 ## Authentication

 Most services deployed with cerulean-cloud are safeguarded against abuse by outside actors using an API key authentication.
 This means that when interacting with the majority of the endpoints in your client of choice (i.e. `httpx` in Python, `curl` in your terminal, Postman or QGIS) you should make sure to include the following authentication header: